 “You are asking yourself, as all of us must: ‘Who am I?’ … ‘Where am I?’ … ‘Whence do I go?’
 The process of enlightenment is usually slow.
 But, in the end, our seeking always brings a finding.
 These great mysteries are, after all, enshrined in complete simplicity.”
 Bill W.

 In 1982 I visited Varanasi, the city of dying.
-In the Hindu tradition, it is the best place to depart this chapter of life and embark on a new one.
+In the Hindu tradition, it is the best place to depart this life’s chapter and embark on a new one.
 In the never-ending cycle of reincarnation, when your body gets burned and its ashes are thrown into Varanasi’s Ganges river, you are spiritually free.
-I was young, strong, fearless, curious, and wounded, but far from being spiritually awake.
-On our walks in the narrow and crowded streets, especially those close to the bank of the river, we encountered many sick, bone-skinny, cancer-stricken, lepers, and old people that were waiting to die.
-Many of them wore loincloth carrying only a begging bowl and nothing else.
+I was young, strong, fearless, curious, and wounded but far from spiritually awake.
+On our walks in the narrow and crowded streets, especially those close to the bank of the river, we encountered many sick, bone-skinny, cancer-stricken, lepers, and old people waiting to die.
+Many of them wore loincloths carrying only a begging bowl and nothing else.
 There was no sense of fear in their eyes, no despair.
 What I saw was calm acceptance – the power of their faith.
-I, on the other hand, felt very uncomfortable; it was hard to keep a straight gaze at those people, I was filled with a sense of horror.
-In those days of vagabond travel, I took very few photos because each exposure of film was precious and expensive, and I was cheap and thrifty.
+I, on the other hand, felt very uncomfortable; it was hard to keep a straight gaze at those people.
+I was filled with a sense of horror.
+In those days of vagabond travel, I took very few photos because each film’s exposure was precious and expensive, and I was cheap and thrifty.
 In the few photographs I took, there is a heavy presence of darkness and shadows, which look very appropriate.

 I remember one conversation, not the words per se but its essence.
-We sat on the steps near the river, watching the ritual of burning and people bathing all in proximity.
+We sat on the steps near the river, watching the burning ritual and people bathing, all in proximity.
 The Indian gentleman we spoke with was very kind and patient.
 Afterward, I clearly remember my puzzlement and awe.
-He conveyed to us that Indians are superior to us, the western wanderers, because Indians possess something far more enriching than the materialism of the west, a knowing that we don’t understand.
+He conveyed that Indians are superior to us, the western wanderers, because Indians possess something far more enriching than western materialism, a knowing that we don’t understand.

 Now, years later, reminiscing about my experience in Varanasi, I don’t have the chutzpah to say: “I know, or I have the answer.”
-As a matter of fact, I realize that the older I get, the less I know.
+I realize that the older I get, the less I know.
 I do understand that for the Hindus, it’s about the never-ending transformation of energy.
 As for me, I prefer to stay in the questions rather than the answers.
-I am more with Bill W., the founder of Alcoholics Anonymous, who said: “You are asking yourself, as all of us must: ‘Who am I?’ … ‘Where am I?’ … ‘Whence do I go?’
+I am more with Bill W., the founder of Alcoholics Anonymous, who said: “You are asking yourself, as all of us must: “Who am I?”… “Where am I?”… “Whence do I go?”
 The process of enlightenment is usually slow.
 But, in the end, our seeking always brings a finding.
 These great mysteries are, after all, enshrined in complete simplicity.”